 Possible causes of this type of coughing in dogs include allergies, influenza, pneumonia, or lung cancer in its advanced stage.

-If the cough is caused by some form of allergy, identifying and removing the source of the allergen will cure the coughing.
+If it is some form of allergy that causes the cough, identifying and removing the source of the allergen will cure the coughing.
 Dogs with influenza or pneumonia usually will also develop a fever.

 A Dry to Moderately Moist Cough